aspectran/aspectran.github.io/_pages/en/aspectran/getting-started.md

     hello-aspectran>
     ```
-    *   `translet -l` 명령어를 사용하면 현재 애플리케이션에 정의된 모든 Translet의 목록을 확인할 수 있습니다.
+    *   You can check the list of all Translets defined in the current application using the `translet -l` command.
         ```text
         ------+-------------------------------------------------------------+-------
           No. | Translet Name                                               | Async